 In the GameRefinery service, the introduction of this new genre taxonomy has opened numerous opportunities to provide even more actionable insights to our users.
 For example, you can instantly see which Genres and Subgenres are getting the most downloads or making the most revenue:

-And then dive deeper into any Subgenre to see which games are the top dogs:
+And then dive deeper into any Subgenre to see which games are the top dogs of that game type:

 When combined with our feature data things get interesting.
 You’re able to research in-depth feature data specifically relating to any genre:

-Features differentiating the best from the rest inside Casual Sports games
+Some features differentiating the best from the rest within Match3 games

 As you can see, a feature and game mechanic based genre taxonomy opens up the mobile gaming market in a way never seen before, giving you a data-driven edge in understanding the market.